digsim/seriesManagementSystem/README.md

 Additional material to be distributed in zipped form with the series needs to be placed in a subfolder code/donnee whereas distributed material to be distributed with the solution needs to be placed in a subfolder code/solution.

-The exercise latex code is in a file ex[number].tex where number must be the same as used in the folder containing the exercise.
-The same applies for the solution, which is written in a file called exo[number]sol.tex.
+The exercise latex code is in a file ex.tex where number must be the same as used in the folder containing the exercise.
+The same applies for the solution, which is written in a file called exosol.tex.

 Resources used for the latex code are stored in a subfolder resources.
 This folder contains a folder, figures to store images which are included with